 Our lives are full of difficulties, and often we can wonder why we endure them.
 What’s the point of the pain?
 Why do we experience tragedy, loss and disappointment in our lives?
 Ask famous psychologists or philosophers and you might hear that suffering is an inherent element of life.
-Modern sensibilities might say “there’s no need we ought to suffer!”
-Yet, suffering has been a part of the human condition since our earliest civilizations, and it doesn’t come from a lack of quality life as much as the everpresent conditions of the human heart.
+Modern sensibilities often say “there’s no need we ought to suffer!”
+Yet, suffering has been a part of the human condition since our earliest civilizations, and it doesn’t come from a lack of quality of life as much as the everpresent conditions of the human heart.

 The Greek Aeschylus once said:

 “Wisdom comes through suffering.― Aeschylus, Agamemnon

 Drips in our hearts as we try to sleep,